biryb/FIpy/README.md

 # FIpy
-FIpy is a package for processing and merging `mzML` files workflow for untargeted mass spectrometry analysis.
+FIpy is a package for a processing and merging workflow for `mzML` files and can be used for untargeted mass spectrometry analysis.

 # What does FIpy do to my data?